redotvideo/haven/README.md

 print(client.list_workers())
 ```

 If the server is still getting set up, it will show `STATUS: LOADING`.
-If it is running, no status will be shown and you're ready to make your first call!
+If it is running, the status will be `ONLINE` and you're ready to make your first call!
 Here is how you can do it:

 ```python copy